wormple12/MapmakerFramework/README.md

   - Editor can change visibility for landmarks and information, or can give different viewers specific levels of access.
 -----------------

-Initial thoughs about course relevant subjects to explore in the project:
+Course relevant subjects to explore in the project:
 - Wishful programming
 - Design patterns
-- Event-based programming
+- Event-based programming (Observer design pattern + Producer/consumer design pattern)
-- Generics
+- Reflection + annotations
 - Streams
-- Annotations

 Implementations of the framework could for instance be created with Processing 3 or as a simple continuation of Tobias Grundtvig's 2DApp framework.